 Ophiuchus is the larger and brighter of the two constellations.
 It is the 11th largest constellation in the sky and has five stars brighter than magnitude 3.00.
 Its brightest star, Rasalhague (Alpha Ophiuchi), has an apparent magnitude of 2.08.
 Serpens, on the other hand, has only one star brighter than magnitude 3.00: Unukalhai (Alpha Serpentis), an orange giant with a visual magnitude of 2.6.

 Both constellations are rich with interesting deep sky objects.
 Ophiuchus contains seven Messier objects: the globular clusters Messier 9, Messier 10, Messier 12, Messier 14, Messier 19, Messier 62 and Messier 107.
-It is also home to Kepler’s Supernova (SN 1604), the remnant of the most recent supernova in the Milky Way that was visible to the naked eye.
+It is also home to Kepler’s Supernova (SN 1604), the remnant of the most recent supernova in the Milky Way that was visible to the unaided eye.
 At its peak, the supernova had an apparent magnitude of -2.5.
 It was brighter than any star and could be seen during the day for several weeks.

 Other notable deep sky objects in Ophiuchus include the ultraluminous infrared galaxy NGC 6240, the large dark nebulae Barnard 68 and the Dark Horse Nebula, and the planetary nebulae NGC 6572, the Little Ghost Nebula (NGC 6369) and the Twin Jet Nebula, also known as Minkowski’s Butterfly.

 Located south of Ophiuchus, Scorpius is one of the brightest and most distinctive constellations in the southern sky.
 With 13 stars brighter than magnitude 3.00 and a recognizable pattern representing the scorpion’s stinger dominating the constellation, Scorpius is very easy to find.
 Its brightest star, the red supergiant Antares (Alpha Scorpii) is the 15th brightest star in the sky.
 It marks the heart of the scorpion and is also known as Cor Scorpii.
-Antares appears distinctly red to the naked eye.
+Antares appears distinctly red to the unaided eye.
 It is classified as a slow irregular variable and its brightness changes from magnitude 0.6 to 1.6.

 Other bright stars in Scorpius include Shaula (Lambda Scorpii), the second brightest star in the constellation and the 23rd brightest star in the sky and Sargas (Theta Scorpii), the 37th brightest star.
 These two stars are part of an asterism that represents the scorpion’s tail.